AnyChart/docs.anychart.com/Gantt_Chart_NEW/Custom_Drawing.md

 This section explains how to modify the shape of elements on a [Project Chart](Project_Chart).

-You can access a particular element type available for the Project chart or all elements at once, as shown in the following articles:
+You can access a particular element type or all elements at once, as shown in the following articles:

 * [Elements: Project Chart](Elements/Project_Chart)
 * [Elements: All Elements](Elements/All_Elements)